Holy Himalaya Eco Trek

 Travel Permits

-Permits are essential for the Tsum Valley Trek to protect its fragile ecosystem and culture.
-Costs vary by season: September to November: $70 per person per week, then $10 per additional day.
-December to August: $50 per person per week, then $7 per additional day.
-Additionally, you need permits for conservation areas: ACAP (Annapurna Conservation Area Project): $20 or NPR 2000.
+The Tsum Valley Trek requires a permit to preserve the fragile ecosystem and culture of the area.
+The cost differs based on the season: From September to November: $70 per person per week, then $10 per additional day.
+From December to August: $50 per person per week, then $7 per additional day.
+Further to this, you need permits for conservation areas.
+ACAP (Annapurna Conservation Area Project): $20 or NPR 2000.
 MCAP (Manaslu Conservation Area Project): $20 or NPR 2000.
-These permits help maintain the region's natural and cultural heritage.
-HOLY HIMALAYA ECO TREK WILL ACQUIRE ALL THE REQUIRED PERMITS FOR YOU.
+These permits help preserve natural and cultural heritage in the region.
+HOLY HIMALAYA ECO TREK WILL ARRANGE ALL NECESSARY PERMITS FOR YOU.

 Trek difficulty level of Tsum valley trek